msalibian/PreferentialMovement/README.md

 <!-- # nonPrefParams <- array(NA, dim=c(1, 4)) -->
 <!-- # prefParams <- array(NA, dim=c(1, 8)) -->
 <!-- ``` -->
-Now we can generate the data.
+Now we are ready to generate the data.
 We first simulate the latent field and then run the sampler using `genPrefDataHybridBehav` which can be found in `dataFncs.R`.
 From here we will extract the data and the so-called true surface on the lattice and observed locations

 ``` r
 # simulate the random field